infiniticio/docs.infinitic.io/src/pages/docs/introduction/examples.md

 {% /codes %}

-The `BookingWorkflowImpl` class in Java or Kotlin coordinates the bookings.
-It performs these bookings in parallel and cancels them if any one of them fails.
+The `BookingWorkflowImpl` class in Java or Kotlin performs the bookings in parallel and cancels them if any one of them fails.
 The code structure is as follows:

 * Services for car rental, flight, and hotel are initialized.
 * Bookings are dispatched in parallel.